On Alberta's dryland farms, reflections on a devastating year and an eye to what's next | CBC News

 "The more [drought] you have, the worse it gets.
 It just drives you down further and further," Markert said.

-Impacts on mental health
+Impact on mental health

-Markert's son Lee, who is the operation's director of operations, said farmers his age across the province are now facing some difficult decisions.
+Markert's son, Lee, who is the business's director of operations, said farmers his age across the province are now facing some difficult decisions.

-"People in my generation are really coming into that time in their life when they've got kids to look after, and trying to get them through school and sports," he said.
+"People in my generation are really coming into that time in their life when they've got kids to look after and trying to get them through school and sports," he said.

 "You throw it all together, and you've potentially got a stressful situation when the crop isn't there to support them."

-Humphrey Banack is a grain farmer in central Alberta and a board member with the Alberta Federation of Agriculture.
-He said when weather doesn't cooperate, all dryland farmers can do is watch their crops wither.
+Humphrey Banack is a grain farmer in central Alberta and a board member of the Alberta Federation of Agriculture.
+He said when weather doesn't co-operate, all dryland farmers can do is watch their crops wither.

 "It really plays hard mentally on people, when you see this happening," Banack said.
 "There's your livelihood in the field, you've made your plans, and all of a sudden those plans are changing."

-Economic impacts on nearby towns
+Economic impact on local businesses

 The impacts aren't just being felt by the farming population.

-Ghassan Hamdan, owner of Mama's Pizza and Pasta in Vulcan, says the effect of struggling crops, paired with the impacts of the pandemic, has spread to businesses in the community.
+Ghassan Hamdan, owner of Mama's Pizza & Pasta in Vulcan, says the effect of struggling crops, paired with the impacts of the COVID-19 pandemic, has spread to businesses in the community.

 "We lost more than 55 per cent of the business," Hamdan said.
 "And we're trying to stay open, but I don't know for how long we can fight this."

 Local farmers used to come into his business twice a week for supper.
-Now, Hamdan said he sees these same people twice a month, if that.
+Now, Hamdan said, he sees those same people twice a month, if that.

 "The situation affects everybody.
 The workers, the farmers, everybody," he said.